 1. Increased Bone Density

-This in a general fact that weighted training does increase bone density and does not particularly correlate with glutes.
+This is a general fact that weighted training does increase bone density and does not particularly correlate with glutes.

 2. Increased fat loss

-The more muscles your body consists of, the more calories does your body burns.
+The more muscles your body consists of, the more calories do your body consumes.

 Having said this, it’s again not particularly aligned to glutes but weight training overall.

-If this aspects seem interesting to you and make you want to know more about it, you can find a whole article here.
+If these aspects seem interesting to you and make you want to know more about it, you can find a whole article here by Inspiyr.

-Now after we’ve answered some questions and took a look at the glutes anatomy, let’s get to work and dive into the optimal glutes volume.
+Now after we’ve answered some questions and took a look at the anatomy of the glutes, let’s get to work and dive into the optimal glutes volume.